timojuez/hificon/README.md

-# Freenon - Free Denon AVR Controlling Software for GNU
+# Freenon - Free Denon Network AVR Controlling Software for GNU
 ### Control power and master volume with your Ubuntu laptop or similar

 ## Install